 Prior to joining the Obama Administration, Mike held several executive positions at Citigroup, including CEO of its international insurance business, COO of its alternative investments business and head of its infrastructure and sustainable development investment business.
 He helped shape the company’s strategy in China, India, Brazil and other emerging markets.
 Earlier in his career, during the Clinton Administration, he worked at the White House and the Treasury Department.

-Malhotra has held a number of senior leadership roles at Mastercard, encompassing multiple geographies and functions.
-Prior to joining the company, he served in a variety of roles at Citicorp, American Express and ANZ Grindlays Bank.
+Prior to joining Mastercard, he served in a variety of roles at Citicorp, American Express and ANZ Grindlays Bank.

-Malhotra is a member of the US President’s Advisory Council on Doing Business in Africa and the Dubai Chamber of Commerce & Industry International Advisory Council.
-He sits on the board of directors of the US-Africa Business Center US Chamber of Commerce and INJAZ (Junior Achievement Worldwide).
-He also sits on the board of directors for Network International (listed on LSE) and is a member of the World Economic Forum Africa Business Council.
+Malhotra is a member of the U.S. President’s Advisory Council on Doing Business in Africa and the Dubai Chamber of Commerce & Industry International Advisory Council.
+Amongst other board and advisory positions, he sits on the board of directors of the US-Africa Business Center US Chamber of Commerce, is a board observer at Network International and is a member of the World Economic Forum Africa Business Council.

 He holds an honors degree in Commerce and an MBA and is an alumnus of the University of Delhi, University of Melbourne and Harvard Business School.

 Raj Seshadri leads Mastercard’s global Data & Services team.
 She is responsible globally for a unique range of data-driven capabilities that help customers make smarter decisions with better outcomes.
 These include software platforms and services for analytics, insights, consulting, loyalty, marketing, innovation, experimentation and personalization.
 They enhance the value of payments, improve business performance and elevate consumer engagement for financial institutions, retail and commerce firms, processors, acquirers, fintechs, neo-banks and public-sector institutions.